liviucotfas/ase-multimedia/Labs/09. Video/readme.md

 ##  4. <a name='Assignments'></a>Assignments

-> A large collection of stock video footage that you can use in your applications is available at: https://www.pond5.com
+> A large collection of stock video footage that you can use in your applications is available at: https://www.pond5.com .
+You can download free samples by:
+> 1. right clicking on any video and choosingf save video as.
+> 2. accessing only the free videos at: https://www.pond5.com/search?kw=&media=footage#1/18447

 ###  4.1. <a name='Assignment1'></a>Assignment 1
 1. Try the "video-player" sample by clicking [here](https://ase-multimedia.azurewebsites.net/video-player).